Building care infrastructure and economic equity

 Developing equitable & accessible government systems

-“I would totally support them.
+“I would totally support them [efforts to pass an inclusive ERA].
 I mean, you guys all know Lois Reckitt, who’s always been a champion of women's rights.
 I've had the privilege of sitting in her seat in the chamber for the last couple years, and I hold that very dearly.
 It amazes me that there's still a question about equal rights with respect to women, or ethnicity or anything else.
 It's embarrassing to me that that's where we still are in this country and in this state.
 And I will be a loud voice for equity along those lines.”